shu-htk/tip-dev/doc/ref/exe.md

 ## Execute macro file with debug-mode

-When executing macro file, variables defind in it can not be referd from the interactive console.
-If it is executed with debug-mode, variables in the macro file can be refered from the interactive console.
+Usually variables defind in the macro file can not be referd from the interactive console.
+Executing with debug-mode, variables in the macro file can be refered from the interactive console.

 example
 ```